fivetran/dbt_netsuite/README.md

 This package is designed to run **either** the Netsuite.com or Netsuite2 data models.
 However, for documentation purposes, an additional variable `netsuite_data_model_override` was created to allow for both data model types to be run at the same time by setting the variable value to `netsuite`.
 This is only to ensure the [dbt docs](https://fivetran.github.io/dbt_netsuite/) (which is hosted on this repository) is generated for both model types.
 While this variable is provided, we recommend you do not adjust the variable and instead change the `netsuite_data_model` variable to fit your configuration needs.

 ### Lookback Window
 Records from the source can sometimes arrive late.
-Since several of the models in this package are incremental, by default we look back 3 days to ensure late arrivals are captured while avoiding the need for frequent full refreshes.
+Since several of the models in this package are incremental, by default we look back 3 days from the `_fivetran_synced_date` of transaction records to ensure late arrivals are captured and avoiding the need for frequent full refreshes.
 While the frequency can be reduced, we still recommend running `dbt --full-refresh` periodically to maintain data quality of the models.

 To change the default lookback window, add the following variable to your `dbt_project.yml` file: